Continuous Patrolling Games: Abstract

 \section{Abstract}

-The continuous patrolling game studied here was first proposed in \cite{AMP}, which studied a discrete time game where facilities to be protected were modeled as the nodes of a graph.
-Here we consider protecting roads or pipelines, modeled as the arcs of a continuous network $Q$.
-The Attacker chooses a point of $Q$ to attack during a chosen time interval of fixed duration (the {\em attack time}, $\alpha$).
+We study a patrolling game played on a network $Q$, considered as a metric space.
+The Attacker chooses a point of $Q$ (not necessarily a node) to attack during a chosen time interval of fixed duration.
 The Patroller chooses a unit speed path on $Q$ and intercepts the attack (and wins) if she visits the attacked point during the attack time interval.
-Solutions to the game have previously been given in certain special cases.
-Here, we analyze the game on arbitrary networks.
-Our results include the following: (i) a solution to the game for any network $Q$, as long as $\alpha$ is sufficiently short, generalizing the known solutions for circle or Eulerian networks and the network with two nodes joined by three arcs; (ii) a solution to the game for all tree networks that satisfy a condition on their extremities.
+This zero-sum game models the problem of protecting roads or pipelines from an adversarial attack.
+The payoff to the maximizing Patroller is the probability that the attack is intercepted.
+Our results include the following: (i) a solution to the game for any network $Q$, as long as the time required to carry out the attack is sufficiently short, (ii) a solution to the game for all tree networks that satisfy a certain condition on their extremities, and (iii) a solution to the game for any attack duration for stars with one long arc and the remaining arcs equal in length.
 We present a conjecture on the solution of the game for arbitrary trees and establish it in certain cases.